List of battles with most Japanese military fatalities

 This article contains a list of battles and military campaigns with most Japanese military deaths.

 Introduction

 This article lists battles and campaigns in which the number of Japanese military fatalities exceed 1,000.
-The term casualty in warfare refers to a soldier who is no longer fit to fight after he or she has been in combat.
+The term casualty in warfare refers to a soldier who is no longer fit to fight after being in combat.
 Casualties can include killed, wounded, missing, captured or deserted.

 In this article the numbers of killed refer to those killed in action, killed by disease, missing presumed dead, or someone who died from their wounds.